You are at the top of the page

 About

-Claudia is a collections curator responsible for Kensington Palace and working on aspects of the Royal Ceremonial Dress Collection.
-She specialises in the early development of photography, the life and collections of Queen Victoria and Prince Albert, and the material culture of royal image-making from the 18th century until the present day, with particular interest in dress, jewellery, portraiture, and photography.
+Claudia is an historian and curator responsible for the collections, research and display of Kensington Palace, and working on aspects of the Royal Ceremonial Dress Collection.
+She specialises in the material culture of royal image-making from the 18th century to the present day, with particular interest in art, architecture, dress, jewellery, and photography.

-Current research interests include Queen Caroline’s picture hangs at Kensington Palace, Sir John Conroy’s material legacy building, and Princess Louise, Duchess of Argyll and the Kensington Palace community in the 19th century.
-In addition to caring for the permanent collections and displays at Kensington Palace, Claudia’s recent exhibitions include Crown to Couture (2023), Life Through a Royal Lens (2022), Inside Garrard’s Royal Archive (2021), and Victoria: A Royal Childhood (2019).
+Current research interests include Mary II’s female courtiers and companions; Queen Caroline’s picture hangs at Kensington Palace; Princess Louise, Duchess of Argyll and the Kensington Palace community in the 19th century; and the influence of queer culture and creativity on the royal image in the mid-20th century.
+Recent exhibitions include Royal Style in the Making, Hillsborough Castle (2025), Crown to Couture (2023), Life Through a Royal Lens (2022), Inside Garrard’s Royal Archive (2021), and Victoria: A Royal Childhood (2019).

 Select publications